You know that feeling when you are completing a jigsaw puzzle only to find that a piece is missing?

 - Prioritise all necessary tasks, cancel all unnecessary tasks, appointments etc;

 - Rest….Do something relaxing, knowing that while I haven’t solved the conundrum, I’m back on track and heading in the right direction.

 Within a day my plan began to produce a positive outcome.
 An urgent MRI was ordered.
 It was assessed quickly and I was advised I do indeed have a worsening of my bone disease.
 My spine issues required a Spinal Surgeon/Specialist to be added to my medical team.
 A referral and appointment time were quickly arranged.

 A Light At The End Of The Tunnel

-That’s progress and that feels good.
+There was progress and that felt so good.

-It doesn’t mean the outcome will be good news, but it does mean I’m going to find out what’s going on with my crazy body.
+Having an effective plan doesn’t mean the outcome will be good news, but it does mean I’m going to find out what’s going on with my crazy body.

 I can see a little light at the end of the tunnel.

 Maybe, just maybe, the missing piece of this jigsaw will be found.